 Tom is active professionally, having served as vice-chair of the board of directors of the National Association of Pastoral Musicians, after serving 10 years as the chair of the Council of Chapters for the same organization.
 He is also a member of the Conference of Roman Catholic Cathedral Musicians.
 He taught courses on liturgy for the EPS program of Trinity University in their Washington DC and Northern VA programs and at the Washington Theological Union.

 In addition to the Guilbault-Therien pipe organ at Our Lady of Mercy, Tom was instrumental in the design and acquisition of the 22 rank pipe organ for Holy Trinity R.C.
-Church in Pittsburgh in 1981 as well as overseeing the successful fundraising campaign for the completion of the Great Organ at the Cathedral culminating in the installation of more than two thousand pipes that were planned for the Lively-Fulcher Opus #1, but not yet installed, including the Positif and the Bombarde divisions as well as a significant portion of the Pedal division.
+Church in Pittsburgh in 1981 as well as overseeing the successful fundraising campaign for the completion of the Great Organ at the Cathedral culminating in the installation of more than two thousand pipes that that fully realized the original plan for the Lively-Fulcher Opus #1, begun in 1994, including the new Positif and the Bombarde divisions as well as a significant portion of the Pedal division.

 In addition to his undergraduate work at Duquesne University, Tom also earned two graduate degrees (M.A.
 1990 and M.Arch.
 1997) from the Catholic University of America where he was the recipient of the Caldwell Organ Scholarship and the Magi Endowment for Liturgical Arts.
 He also studied choral conducting at Westminster Choir College of Rider University.